Samsung/tizen-docs/docs/application/native/guides/location-sensors/user-awareness.md

     ua_monitor_destroy(g_ua_mon_h);
     ```

-## Related Information
+## Related information
 - Dependencies
+  - Tizen 6.5 and Higher for Mobile
-  - Tizen 6.5 and higher
+  - Tizen 6.5 and Higher for Wearable